yaroslav1177/sifu-project/README.md

 ## Demo

-Check out the live demo of the project: [Museum Website Demo](https://sifu-project.vercel.app/)
+Check out the live demo of the project: [Sifu Website Demo](https://sifu-project.vercel.app/)

 ## Technologies Used